wjsutton/wjsutton.github.io/content/tableau_tips_and_tricks/Tableau-Tips-Tricks-2-Title-as-a-Sheet.md

 ### Step 1 - Create a Sheet and a Calculated Field
 - Create a new sheet that will be your title
-- Create a calculated field using a CASE expression mapping your parameter inputs to specific title, for example:
+- Create a calculated field using a CASE expression mapping your parameter inputs to a specific title, for example:

 CASE [SALES]
 WHEN 'By State' THEN 'US Superstore Sales by State, 2014'